- Academic Regulations

 Grade Replacement Policy

-• This policy can be applied to a maximum of four different courses.
+- This policy can be applied to a maximum of four different courses.

-• For purposes of GPA calculation, the grade earned during the first course enrollment will stand until the recording of the final grade in the second enrollment is completed.
-When the second enrollment is completed, the higher of the two grades will become the grade used in all GPA calculations.
-The invalid instance will be marked with an X during the time a student is enrolled.
+- For purposes of GPA calculation, the grade earned during the first course enrollment will stand until the recording of the final grade in the second enrollment is completed.
+When the second enrollment is completed, the grade for that second enrollment will become the grade used in all GPA calculations regardless of whether the grade earned is higher or lower than the grade obtained during the first enrollment.

-• Students will not be allowed to apply the grade replacement policy to a course in which there has been documented academic dishonesty that has not been reversed on appeal.
+- Students will not be allowed to apply the grade replacement policy to a course in which there has been documented academic dishonesty that has not been reversed on appeal.

 Academic Grievance Procedures